gilch/hissp/docs/lissp_whirlwind_tour.rst

    (7, 42)

-   ;;; Other objects evaluate to themselves, but strings and tuples have ;;; special evaluation rules in Hissp.
+   ;;; Other objects evaluate to themselves, but str atoms and tuples have ;;; special evaluation rules in Hissp.
 Tuples represent invocations of ;;; functions, macros, and special forms.